greenonline/UI_Better/README.md

  - History inconsistency – index or selection
  - Duplicate history - two entries for each input
+ - If no default is specified, hitting Enter causes error due to uninitialised variable, `$answer` in `split()`
  - Every word, on a multi-word input, is checked for validity -> Enhancement: Check only the first word for validity and return all words if the first is valid.
+ - No option to print choices on one line -> Enhancement: Add option to print choices on one line

 ### Bug#1: History is incorrect/inconsistant